mychele/wsn1516-finalproject/tbd/README.txt

 ./sender localhost localhost filename PER where PER is used just to logging purposes.
 Update the verb variable in sender and receiver to change the verbosity of the output.
+In order to lauch a script simply place it in the correct directory and call ./scriptname filename.
+It produces as output a file named fileoutput.